 Who is eligible to receive services?

 All currently enrolled traditional students can use the Wellness Center services.
 Alumni, CAPS, and graduate students may use the Wellness Center services for a fee (counseling is only available for traditional undergraduates).

 What kinds of problems/concerns bring students to the Wellness Center?

 convenience care • feeling ill • cold/flu symptoms • sports physicals • prescriptions • annual wellness check • injuries • immunizations

-nutrition consultation • meal planning • eating disorders • food allergies and sensitivities • sports nutrition • vegetarian diets • disease management
+nutrition consultation • meal planning • disordered eating • food allergies and sensitivities • sports nutrition • vegetarian/vegan diets • disease management

 Is there a charge for Wellness Center services?

-There is a $10 fee for sessions 20-50 minutes and $15 for 50-90 minute sessions for currently enrolled traditional students.
-Wellness Center services are provided to Alumni, CAPS, and graduate students for a fee of $30 per session.
+There is a $10 fee for sessions 20-50 minutes and $15 for 50-90 minute sessions for currently enrolled traditional undergraduate students.
+Wellness Center services are provided to Alumni, CAPS, graduate, online, and NPP students for $30 per session.
 Other fees may apply (e.g. lab fees, cost of materials, etc.)

 Where is the Wellness Center located?

-The Wellness Center is located in the Everette D. Greeley Wellness Center, the first building on the right when entering campus from the main campus entrance on 108th Ave NE.
+The Wellness Center is located in the Everette D. Greeley Wellness Center, the first building on the right past the main campus entrance on 108th Ave NE.

 Do I need an appointment?

 We do allow walk-ins, however it is best if you call ahead and schedule an appointment, 425-889-5282.
 If you reach the voice mail, please leave your name, phone number and the best times to reach you.
 You may also come by the Wellness Center to make an appointment.

 How long are appointments?

 Individual counseling and nutrition appointments are 45 to 50 minutes.
 Couples counseling is scheduled for 50 to 80 minutes.
 Medical appointments are 20 to 30 minutes.